 Charleston Museum – The history of Charleston and South Carolina from prehistory to the present day.
 More info

-Old Slave Mart Museum – Exhibits on the history and experience of slavery, located inside a former slave auction house.
+Old Slave Mart Museum – Exhibits on the history and experience of enslavement, located inside a former auction house from which enslaved people were sold.
 More info

 Karpeles Manuscript Library Museum (Free) – Rotating exhibits on aspects of American history.
 More info